ARTenshi/robovision_ros2/robovision_2/README.md

 ### Python

 Likewise, we use the `cv2.putText` function to add a text string into our `img` array.
 The two dimensional vector (col_id, row_id) marks the origin (bottom-left) of our text box.
 The three dimensional vector indicates our text's color.
 However, in Python **the order of our color channels is (blue, green, red)**.
 Be aware of this difference when you work with C++ and Python at the same time.
-Now, give different values to the color vector and see how the behave.
+Now, give different values to the color vector and see how to behave.

 ```
 cv2.putText(img,